 Webull users are also able to buy cryptocurrencies like Bitcoin and Ethereum on the platform.
 This has become an increasingly popular feature and can appeal to traders looking to take advantage of price swings in the volatile crypto market.

-It's important to keep in mind that crypto purchases are not protected by SIPC insurance and you are not able to take your crypto off of the Webull platform.
+It's important to keep in mind that crypto purchases, regardless of the platform, are not protected by SIPC insurance.
+Webull also does not offer members access to a crypto wallet and therefore does not allow transferring coins in or out of the platform.
 For this reason, you're likely better off using a dedicated crypto platform like Coinbase for your crypto trading.

 Most free trading platforms do not offer extended hours trading.
 Instead, you can only place trades during market hours which are 9:30 a.m. to 4:00 p.m.
 EST from Monday to Friday.
 Those that do offer extended trading hours frequently charge a fee for this service.